-This is a nice house dress pattern from the early 20's.
+1923.
+The 1921 patent date may be for the layout or the instructions.
+This is a nice house dress pattern.
 The waist line has dropped but the lines aren't as severe as they'll become in another year or so.

 The artist seems to be a bit vague on how to draw a chicken - at least, I think that's what is supposed to be on the platter.
 If so, that invests the illustration with some additional meaning.
 "A chicken in every pot" would become part of a campaign slogan for Herbert Hoover in 1928.
 So in this case we can read the chicken as a mark of prosperity.
 A prosperous housewife dresses nicely in a housedress she's made from a McCall pattern, and she is able to serve her family a chicken.

 McCall patterns at this period offer wonderful details.
 This is before separate instruction sheets, so they take advantage of the pattern pieces themselves.